 Glass

-You can use glass plates in your projects.
+You can use glass sheets in your projects.
 We do not deal with glass with special processes (e.g. blown glass).
 You can choose between:

 Clear glass